nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* wishes to track their daily calorie intake
+* Wishes to track their daily calorie intake.
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps.
-* knows how much calories are in the food they just ate
+* Knows how much calories are in the food they just ate.

-**Value proposition**: manage and calculate calorie intake quickly
+**Value proposition**: To manage and calculate calorie intake quickly.

 ### User stories